andrematte/dam-segmentation/README.md

 ## Setup

-Project requirements are specifiec in the `pyproject.toml` file.
+Project requirements are specified in the `pyproject.toml` file.
 The environment is set up using Poetry.

 1. Clone this repository and navigate to its directory
 ```sh